CausticKirbyZ/SprayCannon/README.md

 * vaid - shows all username/password combinations that are valid
 * export \<tablename\> - exports the specified tablename to a csv file in the local directory

+# **spdb2**
+spdb2 is the new updated version of spdb. it now features a tab completsion and help menu scrolling option while naviating. features are expiramental at this point. but should work as advertized.